mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Units are occasionally formed from casteless males, usually for near-suicidal operations.
-This kind of service is actually desirable to many casteless K’kree as it offers a win-win situation; either the warrior distinguishes himself sufficiently that he is elevated into casted society or he dies in the service of the herd and earns his place in the ancestor-songs.
-This is a far better outcome than lingering on in the misery of ‘walking in the footprints of the herd’ as the saying goes.
+This kind of service is actually desirable to many casteless K'kree as it offers a win-win situation; either the warrior distinguishes himself sufficiently that he is elevated into casted society or he dies in the service of the herd and earns his place in the ancestor-songs.
+This is a far better outcome than lingering on in the misery of 'walking in the footprints of the herd' as the saying goes.

-K’kree are large creatures, not well suited to operating vehicles or engaging in urban combat.
+K'kree are large creatures, not well suited to operating vehicles or engaging in urban combat.
 They are, however, excellent infantry (or perhaps a sort of cavalry).
 Their quadruped hindquarters provide a highly stable firing platform for dextrous front arms and their unassisted movement over open ground is second to none.
-K’kree infantry typically use weapons based on those of the ancient past.
+K'kree infantry typically use weapons based on those of the ancient past.
 Lances are the traditional armament of the clan warrior and used for more than ceremonial purposes.
 Modern versions of the lance are